lgss/service-design-manual/service-manual/assisted-digital/action-plan.md

 You should point users towards a needs assessment to check their eligibility for assisted digital support.
 This maximises digital take-up by making sure that assisted digital support is only given to users who really need it.

 Basic information about assisted digital support should be visible and clear to the user.
-It should also be shown in places where they already go for support, including through existing communication channels and on the service’s GOV.UK start page.
+It should also be shown in places where they already go for support, including through existing communication channels and on the service’s LGSS start page.

 Assisted digital support should promote the digital service and not be marketed or promoted.
 This means that digital take-up will be encouraged.